The visitors are now three games in a row without a win and it appears their European hopes are completely dashed now

-Milan's slim hopes of qualification for the Europa League were further dented by a 2-1 Serie A defeat to Udinese on Saturday.
+AC Milan's slim hopes of qualifying for the Europa League were further dented by a 2-1 Serie A defeat to Udinese on Saturday.

 Following what has so far been a disappointing season for Filippo Inzaghi's men, Milan headed to the Stadio Friuli hoping to make it five games unbeaten and narrow the gap to sixth-placed Fiorentina to just three points.

-However, Milan was on the back foot for the majority of a disappointing spectacle as Udinese claimed only its ninth win of the campaign.
+However, the visitors were on the back foot for the majority of a disappointing spectacle as Udinese claimed only their ninth win of the campaign.

-Giampiero Pinzi opened the scoring for the home side, as the midfielder rifled home from Antonio Di Natale's corner in the 58th minute.
+Giampiero Pinzi opened the scoring for the hosts, the midfielder rifling home from Antonio Di Natale's corner in the 58th minute.

-That goal failed to provoke a response from Milan and Udinese's lead was doubled by Emmanuel Agyemang-Badu, who turned in from point-blank range 15 minutes from time.
+That goal failed to provoke a response from Filippo Inzaghi's side and Udinese's lead was doubled by Emmanuel Agyemang-Badu, who turned in from point-blank range 15 minutes from time.

-Udinese had the better of a low-key first half but struggled to create too many clear-cut chances as defenses dominated early proceedings.
+Udinese had the better of a low-key first half but struggled to create too many clear-cut chances as defences dominated early proceedings.

-Luca Antonelli then had the ball in the net for Milan in the final minute of the half, however, the referee's whistle had already been blown for a push on Widmer in the build-up.
+Luca Antonelli then had the ball in the net for the Rossoneri in the final minute of the half, however, the referee's whistle had already been blown for a push on Widmer in the build-up.

-Milan's Gabriel Paletta was withdrawn and replaced by Adil Rami at halftime because of an injury, and the visitors' defense was threatened again seven minutes after the restart as Di Natale flashed an effort over.
+Milan's Gabriel Paletta was withdrawn and replaced by Adil Rami at half-time because of an injury, and the visitors' defence was threatened again seven minutes after the restart as Di Natale flashed an effort over.